-Although it is full of terrible things, this not a horror story: this narrative directly counters mainstream media coverage that portrays Honduras as a pit of unrelenting awfulness, in which powerless sobbing mothers cry over bodies in the morgue.
-Rather, it’s about sobering challenges and the inspiring collective strength with which people face them.
+Although it is full of terrible things, this is not a horror story: the book directly counters mainstream media coverage that portrays Honduras as a pit of unrelenting awfulness, in which powerless people sob in the face of unexplained violence.
+Rather, it’s about sobering challenges with roots in political processes, and the inspiring collective strength with which people face them